 Missed student work

-Staff should forward any suspected cases of cheating to the IS Coordinator, and should not confront students themselves.
-The University of Waterloo and Faculty of Mathematics policies regarding academic integrity specify what constitutes cheating and the appeals process available to students.
+Course staff should forward any suspected cases of cheating to the IC, and should not confront students themselves.
+The Office of Academic Integrity specifies what constitutes cheating and the appeals process available to students.

 Prior to the exam